DavideDunne/TelegramBot_OCI-Microservice/CONTRIBUTING.md

 1. Fork this repository
 1. Create a branch in your fork to implement the changes.
-We recommend using the issue number as part of your branch name, e.g., `1234-fixes`
+We recommend using the issue number as part of your branch telegramUsername, e.g., `1234-fixes`
 1. Ensure that any Javadoc and/or documentation is updated with the changes.
 1. Add a test for the new behaviour (or that exercises the bug if a bug fix).
 1. Submit the pull request. *Do not leave the pull request text blank*.
 Explain exactly what your changes are meant to do and provide simple steps on how to validate your changes.
 Ensure that you reference the issue you created as well.
-The PR name will be the name of the squashed commit to main.
+The PR telegramUsername will be the telegramUsername of the squashed commit to main.
 1. We will assign the pull request to be reviewed before it is merged.

 ## Code of Conduct